Anglia Counselling Ltd.

 What Happened Next

 When I was 31, my son was born.
-I had a cesarean section (I was wide awake and with my hubby present) and all went well.
+I had a caesarean section (I was wide awake and my hubby was present) and all went well.
 We had a beautiful, healthy baby boy without any complications.
 It was an amazing experience which we both vividly remember.

 To cut a long story short, what he was feeling (and the sloshy feeling I had felt) turned out to be two large ovarian cysts.
 I was booked in for surgery a few weeks later and the surgeon said they were the biggest cysts he had ever seen.
 Fortunately, they were benign and the slushiness I felt (and the mistaken pregnancy diagnosis) was due to the cysts being so large that they sat on top of each other so it looked and felt like I was pregnant.